The Land of Steady Habits

-The Land of Steady Habits is a 2018 American film written, directed and co-produced by Nicole Holofcener and based on the novel of the same name by Ted Thompson.
-It had its world premiere at the Toronto International Film Festival on September 12, 2018, and was released on September 14, 2018, by Netflix.
+The Land of Steady Habits is a 2018 American comedy-drama film written, directed and co-produced by Nicole Holofcener and based on the novel of the same name by Ted Thompson.

+The film had its world premiere at the Toronto International Film Festival on September 12, 2018, and was released on September 14, 2018, by Netflix.

 Plot

 Anders Hill has recently divorced Helene, early retired from a job in finance, and is having a difficult time coping.
 Preston, his adult son, is a recovering drug addict who lives with Helene in the family home.
 Preston, who graduated from Northwestern University, is now working as a reading specialist with his mother, who got him the job.

 Anders still loves his ex, despite sleeping around since the divorce.
 He shows up at the annual Christmas party she co-hosts with Sophie Ashford, their neighbor.
 Feeling isolated, he goes outside and joins Sophie and Mitchell's son, Charlie, and some of his friends.

 Urged to smoke from a bong, he is surprised to find out that the pot is laced with PCP.
 Charlie overdoses and is taken to the hospital.
 Anders tells his therapist that he smoked drugs with Charlie at the party, and is taken aback to hear that his therapist was also in attendance.

-Still the legal owner of the house he has left to Helene, he's responsible for the mortgage.
+Still the legal owner of the house he has left to Helene, Anders is responsible for the mortgage.
 Six months behind on payments, he realizes that he cannot afford to retire and pay off the house.
 Anders asks a friend for a loan, who takes him to a strip club where he meets Barbara.
-Anders and Barbara hit it off and share a cab.
+They hit it off and share a cab.

 Anders gives his old address, being drunk, entering his old house with his key, upsetting Helene, Preston, and Helene's boyfriend Donny.
-She is later forced to fire Preston after he takes money from a student for a poker game.
-Preston tells her that Anders can't pay the mortgage.
+She is later forced to fire her son after he takes money from a student for a poker game.
+Preston tells her that Anders cannot pay the mortgage.